KasparEtter/ef1p/pages/email/email.md

   In the case of [JMAP](#json-meta-application-protocol), which is used only with TLS, this would mean PKIX-authenticated TLS once JMAP/HTTPS adopts DANE.
-- In the unexpected cases of the [previous box](#name-checks), DANE clients can enforce DANE-authentication even if some of the DNS lookups were insecure.
+- In the unexpected cases of the [previous box](#name-checks), DANE clients can enforce DANE-authentication even when some of the DNS lookups were insecure.
 - `MX` records [must be sorted by preference](https://datatracker.ietf.org/doc/html/rfc7672#section-2.2.1) and `SRV` records [must be sorted by priority and weight](https://datatracker.ietf.org/doc/html/rfc7673#section-3.1) without considering which hosts use DNSSEC and DANE.
 - If you want to test your configuration, you can deploy DANE only for your first `MX` host.
   If there are any misconfigurations, DANE clients will deliver the message to the next `MX` host.
   Once your DANE configuration works, you should deploy DANE for all your hosts.
-  Otherwise an attacker can cause DANE clients to continue without [server authentication](#server-authentication) or even TLS.
+  Otherwise, an attacker can cause DANE clients to continue without [server authentication](#server-authentication) or even TLS.
 - DANE is backward compatible for all domains which deploy DNSSEC correctly.
   As long as a domain deploys neither DNSSEC nor DANE with `TLSA` records,